Technological Innovations at La-Z-Boy

 In line with La-Z-Boy's ongoing pursuit of innovative technologies, the company offered customizable features by the 1950s.
 Customers could add vibrating or heating elements to their new recliner.

 The "Reclina-Rocker," introduced in 1961, combined all of La-Z-Boy's earlier innovations with some new features.
 For the first time, consumers could buy a platform rocker that reclined.
 A mounted lever locked the adjustable footrest in place while users rocked, reclined, or did both.

 La-Z-Boy Advertisement in American Home Magazine, "Comfort Chairs for Leisure Living," November 1965

 Though the "Reclina-Rocker" was an immediate success that boosted sales dramatically, La-Z-Boy continued to update its offerings.
 This advertisement promotes upholstery options treated with Scotchgard, a new stain repellent developed by the 3M Company.

 La-Z-Boy's "Sofette," introduced in 1969, offered families the opportunity to sit together while still enjoying the comfort and versatility of individual recliners.

 During the 1980s, La-Z-Boy -- like other manufacturers of the time -- embraced new production technologies and testing standards.
 The company opened a testing facility that became home to this carved maple figure.
-"Jake Jr." tested chairs for durability, as well as comfort and support, in response to the new science of ergonomics.
+In response to the new science of ergonomics, “Jake” tested chairs for durability and support.